There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 However, in 1998, researchers used an infrared camera and discovered that there is another painting under it, showing a woman.
 Now that the paint is fading, it's easier to see the woman's face above the old man's neck.

-The Old Guitarist is probably the most emblematic painting of Picasso's blue period when he lived in poverty and emotional turmoil.
+The Old Guitarist is probably the most iconic painting of Picasso's blue period when he lived in poverty and emotional turmoil.
 The ghostly presence of the mysterious image of the woman adds an element of mystery to this great work of the 20th century.

 Secrets of Madam X - John Singer Sargent